 - Resentment

-We are done with all of that because we are going to be clear communicators.
+We’re done with all that because we’re going to be clear communicators.

 All Right, That’s It.

-So, which of those 8 things will you implement right now?
+So, which of those eight things will you implement right now?
 I want you to circle the three that you wrote on your paper.
-Let me list them for you again.
+Let me list them again for you.

-- Number 3: Lack of Clear Goals and Priorities
+- Number three: Lack of Clear Goals and Priorities

-- Number 5: Having an Unorganized Work Environment
+- Number five: Having an Unorganized Work Environment

-- Number 7: Overly Long or Unnecessary Meetings
+- Number seven: Overly Long or Unnecessary Meetings

 When are you going to make these changes?
-It is one thing to listen and to learn, and it is another thing to implement what you learn.
-The greatest, most successful, world-changing human beings that I look up to, the people who make real money and real impact are action-takers.
+It is one thing to listen and learn, and it is another thing to implement what you’ve learned.
+The greatest, most successful, world-changing human beings I look up to are the people who make real money and have a tangible impact – they are action-takers.

 We do not sleep on an action.
-We actually take it.
+We take it.
 Then, we make it happen and we do the work.
-You are one of those people or you would not be listening to this podcast.
-So circle your 3, plug them in, and get it done.
+You are one of those people, or you would not be listening to this podcast.
+So circle your three, plug them in, and get it done.

 I pray this blesses you!